jules2689/trudeau/trudeau/2020-04-18/post_news.md

 Mellow.
 I have questions for Minister  For a question about military medics being sent into long-termcare  in Quebec as oftoday. government hasn't given usmuch  about where theywill  They mentioned the st region.
-Could you tell US where thesemilitary  are sent todayand  many are sent and towhich
+Could you tell us where thesemilitary  are sent todayand  many are sent and towhich

 **Answer**:
 Minister  Os.
 Thank you for your question.
-I would like to thank actors in both governments WHO have worked hard to make this happen very, very quickly.
+I would like to thank actors in both governments who have worked hard to make this happen very, very quickly.
 We all recognise the urgency of the situation the government  has a primary responsibility to handle  but the federal government is also responsible for quickly stepping in to help after receiving the request that we received.125 medically trained force swill be deployed in Quebec.
 The government of Quebec will manage their deployment.
 The government of Quebec will identify it's needs, where the needs are on the ground and the government of Quebec will decide what responsibilities these armed force's members will have.